dbeniamin/1-100_PythonCode_Challenge/README.md

 **01.07.2024 -> day 48_1 - The Cookie Clicker Project - Max approach** - New apporach to Cookie Clicker
 - Chosing max cos available upgrade and ignores the clicker item

+**03.07.2024 -> day 53 - Capstone Scraping and Data entry** - Scraping program that fills out the data in to a Google form.
+- Scrape data using Beautiful Soup.
+- Fill out the scraped data in a Google form using Selenium Automation.

 ### Contributing: